cmoffroad/osm-guidelines/GENERAL.md

 > If you do a lot of changes in the same area, combine them into a single changeset.
 This will reduce the list of visible changesets and help those who may review your contributions.

 See global wiki [Changeset](https://wiki.openstreetmap.org/wiki/Changeset#Geographical_size_of_changesets) page for more info.

-## Ground surveys

-### Upload your GPX recordings

-Uploaded [GPS traces](https://www.openstreetmap.org/traces) are visible as a map Overlay in [ID editor](https://www.openstreetmap.org/edit) and help other mappers understand the general accuracy of contributions.

-### Add a source tag

-Add/Update [source](https://wiki.openstreetmap.org/wiki/Key:source) tag for all objects you added/modified to `source=GPS` or `source=survey` to reflect latest context.

-### Indicate end of the road

-When adding or extending roads/paths based on GPS recording, add to the last node of the road:
-- [noexit=yes](https://wiki.openstreetmap.org/wiki/Key:noexit) when there was no possibility to travel further (including path)
-- [fixme=continue](https://wiki.openstreetmap.org/wiki/Key:fixme) when the road continues but you haven’t been able to map it, and optionally describe the reason if there was any obstacle. e.g. [fixme=continue. tree blocking the way.](https://wiki.openstreetmap.org/wiki/Key:fixme)

-### Always add a surface tag:

-When adding a new road, or modifying an existing one, please make sure to always include a [surface](https://wiki.openstreetmap.org/wiki/Key:surface) tag when known.
-This is to ensure routers don't redirect normal traffic through off-road conditions.

-> Many dirt roads have been wrongly tagged as `highway=track` without surface for third-party rendering purposes.
-When their classification change, the surface information is lost.

-- If the road qualifies for multiple surface classification, it may need to be split into separate segments.
-Follow [Splitting Road Segments](#splitting-road-segments) below to find out.
-- if you do not remember the exact surface or if the road surface may change frequently, use simply [surface=unpaved](https://wiki.openstreetmap.org/wiki/Tag:surface=unpaved) or [surface=paved](https://wiki.openstreetmap.org/wiki/Tag:surface=paved)

 ## Imagery surveys